nhsconnect/ITK3-FHIR-eDischarge/pages/test/test_access.md

 {% include note.html content="Provided as an overview" %}

-# ITK3 Messaging Solution Considerations #
+# ITK Messaging Solution Considerations #

-Other ITK3 Messaging Solution consideration are shown below.
-Please click on the parts of the ITK3 Messaging Solution process to continue your API creation journey.
+Other ITK Messaging Solution consideration are shown below.
+Please click on the parts of the ITK Messaging Solution process to continue your API creation journey.

 {% include custom/provide_messaging.svg %}